Kruithne/BetterRep/README.md

 This project is open-source and maintained on GitHub here: https://github.com/Kruithne/BetterRep

-Provides an alternative reputation panel.
+This add-on seeks to provide an elegant alternative to the default reputation pane.
+It allows players to see all reputations per-expansion on one screen, including reputations they have yet to encounter.